msignorini/TrendMicro-Lab/c1-eks/README.md

 ## Networking
 In order to create the network will we use a CloudFormation template provided by AWS which will deploy public and private subnets and all the necessary components such as route table, Internet Gateway and NAT Gateway.
-The template url is the following
+The template url is the following if you would like public and private subnets:
 ```url
 https://s3.us-west-2.amazonaws.com/amazon-eks/cloudformation/2020-10-29/amazon-eks-vpc-private-subnets.yaml
 ```